 - 20 working days - non-notified applications

-- 50 working days - notified applications if a hearing is not required
+- 100 working days - limited notified applications if a hearing is required

-- 70 working days - notified applications if a hearing is required.
+- 130 working days - publicly notified applications if a hearing is required.

 Timeframes may be extended if you need to provide further information at any stage during the process.
 The 'processing clock' is stopped until you have provided this information.

 A resource consent generally has a timespan of 5 years to be completed.
-A longer period may be considered if requested.
+A longer period wil be considered if requested.

 Our customer services staff will do the initial check of your application to make sure it has been fully completed, the necessary information is included and sufficient copies have been supplied.
 If not, the application can't be lodged and we will let you know the reasons why.